stratoxjs/stratox/README.md

 	return out;
 }
 ```
 What's fantastic is that you can create your template using plain JavaScript.
 I've also provided some handy helper functions to simplify your life.
-For instance, you can method-chain your data (e.g., data.headline.trim().toUpper()) or utilize the argument "helper" to access to the StratoxDom library, which offers a range of helpful functions.
+For instance, you can utilize the argument "helper" to access to the StratoxDom library, which offers a range of helpful functions.

 ###  Lets use the template
 Once the template is created we only need to use it.